-2. Harry Potter Tour at Warner Bros.
-Studio
+1. Harry Potter tours at the Warner Bros. studio

-During this visit, in addition to seeing the scenography and costumes of the films, you will learn more about the saga and how the films were made, including special effects.
-Taking into account muggle details, the recommendation is to book the tickets for Warner Bros in advance due to the large influx of visitors and to hire transportation to and from the Warner Bros studios, as they are far from the center.
+During this visit, in addition to seeing the scenography and costumes from the films, you will learn more about the saga and how the films were made, including special effects.
+Regarding muggle details, my recommendation is to book the tickets for Warner Bros in advance due to the large influx of visitors and hire transportation to and from the Warner Bros studios, as they are far from the center.

-Possibility of contracting only the transportation service to the site.
+Possibility of hiring only the transportation service to and from the site

-It is not recommended to hire transportation without having secured your tickets, since their availability is very limited and you run the risk of getting there and they are sold out.
-But if you have already purchased your tickets and you want to hire a shuttle service that will drop you off at the door, you can take this option transportation to and from Warner Bros.
-Studios:.
+It is not recommended to book transportation without having secured the tickets since their availability is very limited and you run the risk of getting there when they are sold out.
+But if you have already purchased your tickets and you want to get a shuttle service that will drop you off at the door, you can take this shuttle option to and from Warner Bros.
+Studios.

-If you want to make sure whether or not it's worth visiting the Warner Bros. studios for the Harry Potter tour, I'll give you a little taste of what you'll find there.
-For starters, I'll tell you that the studios are divided into interiors and exteriors and the sets in both places not only have original objects from the movies, but also cinematic information on how they were made.
+If you want to make sure whether or not it's worth visiting Warner Bros Studios to take the Harry Potter tour, I'll give you a little taste of what you'll find there.
+For starters, I'll tell you that the studios are divided into interiors and exteriors and the sets at both sites not only have original objects from the films, but also cinematic information on how they were made.
 But step by step.

-What's more, the Harry Potter studios in London aren't just for watching: in many of them you'll be able to perform magic by waving a wand or lifting a broom.
+Plus, London's Harry Potter studios aren't just for watching: in many of them you'll be able to work magic by waving a wand or lifting a broomstick.

-- Start the tour in the Great Dining Hall, where you are greeted by the figures of the professors from the head table as they do every year with Harry, Ron and Hermione, or at least the years when no one crashes a flying car into a boxing willow (which, by the way, you will also see on this tour).
+- Start the tour in the Grand Dining Hall, where you are greeted by the figures of the professors from the head table as they do every year with Harry, Ron, and Hermione, or at least the years when no one crashes a flying car into a boxing willow (which, by the way, you will also see on this tour).

-- You will follow the proper tour of the beginning of the course passing to the common room and then to the Gryffindor dormitory.
+- You will follow the typical tour of the beginning of the school year, passing through the common room and then the Gryffindor dormitory.

 - The teachers' offices are also waiting for you during your visit, as well as display cases where you will find all the information you want about the sport of Quidditch.

-- You will visit the Lucious Malfoy's house (creepy), the Weasley's living room or a very elaborate Forbidden Forest** full of creatures, visual and sound effects.
+- You'll visit the Lucius Malfoy's house (creepy), the Weasley's living room or a very elaborate Forbidden Forest full of creatures, visual and sound effects.

-As for the outside studios, they are also full of surprises.
-In them you will see the Dursley house in Privet Drive (stairwell included), the night bus, platform 9 and ¾, Ollivander's store and many more nooks and crannies.
-The only bad thing about this visit is that once you leave the studios, it will be difficult to mingle with Muggles again.
+As for the outdoor studios, they are also full of surprises.
+In them, you will see the Dursley's house on Privet Drive (stairwell included), the night bus, platform 9 and ¾, Ollivander's store, and many more nooks and crannies.
+The only bad thing about this visit is that, once you leave the studios, it will be difficult to mingle with Muggles again.

-How to get there**: Transportation to Warner Bros. studios is an important detail to take into account.
-Don't forget that they are far from the center of London so it is best to hire it in advance for the outward and return journeys.
+How to get there: Transportation to Warner Bros.
+Studios is an important detail to keep in mind.
+Don't forget that they are far from the center of London so it is best to get your tickets for a roundtrip transfer in advance.
 From Watford Junction train station there are direct buses to the studios.

-Duration of the visit**: Take your time in each of the spaces of Warner Bros. studios.
+Duration of the visit: Take your time in each of the spaces of the Warner Bros. studios.
 Don't be in a hurry to see everything; the details are so well taken care of that it will be worth your while to recreate yourself in every nook and cranny.
-To see everything well, I recommend that you reserve between 3 and 5 hours for the visit.
+To be able to see everything, I recommend that you reserve between 3 and 5 hours for the visit.

-Timetable**: when you buy your ticket (always in advance, as you can only redeem it in the studios), you can choose the day and time of your visit.
-I recommend you to choose the first shift to avoid crowds.
-Keep in mind that you have an entrance time, but not an exit time, so more and more people will accumulate in the facilities.
+Timetable: when you buy your ticket (always in advance, as you can't get them at the studios), you can choose the day and time of the visit.
+I recommend you choose the first shift to avoid crowds.
+Keep in mind that you have set entrance hours, but not exit hours, so more and more people will accumulate in the facilities.

-Take the audio guide**: it costs about five pounds, but it's worth it, while you immerse yourself in the magical world, they tell you details you didn't know about the film, the actors and the saga.
+Take the audio guide: it costs about seven dollars, but it is worth it, while you immerse yourself in the magical world, they tell you details you didn't know about the film, the actors, and the saga.

-If you go with children they will be fascinated by the tour, but the younger ones might be scared by the realism of some of the scenery or the visit to the Forbidden Forest.
+If you go with children they will be fascinated by the tour, but the younger ones might be scared by how real some scenarios are or the visit to the Forbidden Forest.
 Just keep this in mind in case you want to avoid these rooms.

-Souvernirs**: The gift store is also worth a visit, even if it's just to get our teeth into it.
+Souvenirs: The gift store is also worth a visit, even if it is just to get your teeth into it.
 Here you will find all the merchandising of the saga available.
-You can take pictures, but don't let the camera spoil the experience; better to live it than to record it.
+You can take pictures, but don't let the camera spoil the experience; better to live it than record it.

-This two-hour walking tour (available in English and Spanish) during which a guide, specialized not only in the saga but also in the history of London, showed us locations such as those listed below.
+In this two-hour walking tour, a guide specialized not only in the saga but also in the history of London showed us locations such as those listed below.

-Platform 9 and ¾ at King's Cross Station
+Platform 9 and ¾ at King Cross Station

-At King Cross station you can find a corner where the famous platform has been recreated with a luggage trolley going through the wall.
-You can take pictures on it and then go through the Harry Potter souvenir shop while the guide tells you how this tourist spot was set up after the success of the movies and how J.K.
-Rowling used this station to set the scene for her books.
-The pity is that you won't be able to take the Hogwarts Express...
+At King Cross Station you can find a corner where the famous platform has been recreated with a luggage trolley going through the wall.
+You can take pictures in it and then go through the Harry Potter souvenir shop while the guide tells you how this tourist spot was set up after the success of the movies and how J.K.
+Rowling used this station to set her books.
+Too bad you won't be able to catch the Hogwarts Express, unless...